cambialens/lens-api-doc/request-scholar.md

 {: .param-def }

 ### Searchable Fields
-For searching, following fields are supported by the system:
+For searching, the following fields are supported in the API:

 Field | Type | Description
 -------- | --------- | -------